Daniel Lloyd (cyclist): Grand Tour participation

 In his sole Tour de France appearance in 2010, Lloyd finished 164th of the 170 riders who completed the race, over four hours behind initial winner Alberto Contador.
 He would later be upgraded several places after multiple riders were excluded from the results, including Contador which saw Andy Schleck declared the official victor.
-He finished 22nd on stage 11 from Sisteron to Bourg-lès-Valence, his highest placing in any individual Grand Tour stage.
+He finished 22nd on stage 11 from Sisteron to Bourg-lès-Valence, his highest placing in an individual Grand Tour stage.

+British National Championships

+Lloyd competed in seven editions of the road race at the British National Championships, with second-place finishes in 2007 and 2009.

+In 2007, he rode the last 70 km in a two-rider breakaway with David Millar.
+Millar, riding in the national championships for the first time since his doping suspension, would ultimately prevail in the sprint to the line.
+He finished 4th in the 2008 race, stating that he was in "balls of tears" and that this race was his "biggest disappointment" given his confidence that he could win the title after getting in the breakaway.
+In the 2009 edition, Lloyd chased down future Tour de France winners Bradley Wiggins and Chris Froome in the latter part of the race, ultimately dropping Wiggins and finishing ahead of Froome and Peter Kennaugh but losing out to Kristian House in the final sprint.

+He made his only start in the British National Time Trial Championships in 2005, finishing eleven seconds off the podium in 4th place.

 Other races

-Lloyd competed in seven editions of the road race at the British National Championships, with second-place finishes in 2007 and 2009.
-In the 2009 edition, Lloyd chased down Bradley Wiggins and Chris Froome in the latter part of the race, ultimately dropping Wiggins and finishing ahead of Froome and Peter Kennaugh but losing out to winner Kristian House in the sprint to the line.

-After winning a stage and finishing 4th overall in the 2006 race for Giant Asia, Lloyd returned to the Tour of Qinghai Lake in 2007 representing DFL-Cyclingnews-Litespeed.
+After winning a stage and finishing 4th overall in the 2006 race for Giant Asia, Lloyd returned to the Tour of Qinghai Lake in 2007 representing DFL–Cyclingnews–Litespeed.
 He featured in the top 20 on each of the nine stages, finishing second overall behind Giro d'Italia stage winner Gabriele Missaglia.
+This result was instrumental in Lloyd ending the year as the highest ranked rider in the DFL squad, finishing a career-high 329th in the PCS rankings for 2007.

 Leading up to the 2008 Olympic Games, Lloyd expressed a desire to be selected for the British Olympic road race team, and put together a series of strong results which led to him being considered for selection.
 However, he was not included in the final squad.
-None of the four riders who did compete for Team GB finished the race.

-In 2009, Lloyd made his sole appearance in the road race at the UCI World Championships in Mendrisio, Switzerland.
+In 2009, Lloyd made his sole appearance in the road race at the UCI World Championships which were held that year in Mendrisio, Switzerland.
 Part of a nine-strong team, he was one of seven British riders not to finish the race.
-He also rode in four monument races, with a best finish of 45th at the Tour of Flanders in 2009, and finished 9th at the 2009 edition of Strade Bianchi.
+He also rode in four monument races, with a best finish of 45th at the Tour of Flanders in 2009, and finished 9th at the 2009 edition of Strade Bianche.

 He participated in the Tour of Britain five times, with a best overall finish of 10th in 2011.
-The 2012 edition of the race was his final outing as a professional cyclist.
+This was the last notable result of his career, and the 2012 edition of the race was his final outing as a professional cyclist.

-Retirement

-Lloyd now works as a broadcaster for Eurosport's cycling coverage and the Global Cycling Network (GCN).
-He has also served as the international English finish line commentator for the Giro d'Italia.